Lutando/docs-oxd/sources/framework/play/index.md

 >oxd-play is Oxd Server client implemented in JAVA, using it you can integrate oxD server in your Play frame work applications easily.oxd-play provides easy way to communicate with oxd-server in play-framework.oxd-pay can perform six necessary function of Oauth2 authentication process on oxd-server.

-    For information about oxd, visit http://oxd.gluu.org
+ For information about oxd, visit [http://oxd.gluu.org](http://oxd.gluu.org)

 # Installation

-Installation of oxd-play is very easy task with help of you can use Maven.
+Installation of oxd-play is very easy task With help of Maven and sbt.
 To use maven  adding following line in build.sbt and sbt build will do rest for you.

     resolvers += "Gluu repository" at "http://ox.gluu.org/maven"